wswede1/wswede1.github.io/_pages/index.md

 My professional interests center on practical applications of NLP that solve real-world problems, particularly in education.
 Technology has provided countless educational opportunities to people all across the globe, and I look forward to making a meaningful contribution to that effort.

+## Personal
-When I'm not teaching or reading the latest research, I spend my time obsessing over the perfect home-cooked meal, doing yoga, and exploring local trails with my dog.
+When I'm not teaching or reading the latest research, I spend my time obsessing over making the perfect home-cooked meal, doing yoga, and exploring local trails with my dog.

 ---